kumkanillam/exploring-glimmer/slides/07-web-components.md

 Glimmer includes the ability to use<br>Glimmer components as web components

-1. Include component tag in HTML
+1. Include `<custom-component>` tag in HTML
 2. Include the Glimmer JS bundle
 3. Include Web Component shim (for now)

+Note:
+- Allows Glimmer components to be used anywhere
+- Web Comp. tag could be rendered by server code

 ----